DrakeRyzer/SW5e-Episode-2/0-PlayersHandbook/09-Combat/index.md

 #### Modifiers to the Roll
 When a character makes an attack roll, the two most common modifiers to the roll are an ability modifier and the character's proficiency bonus.
 When a creature makes an attack roll, it uses whatever modifier is provided in its stat block.

 ***Ability Modifier.*** The ability modifier used for a melee weapon attack is Strength, and the ability modifier used for a ranged weapon attack is Dexterity.
-Weapons that have the finesse or thrown property  this rule.
+Weapons that have the finesse or thrown property break this rule.

 Some powers also require an attack roll.
 The ability modifier used for a power attack depends on the force- or tech-casting ability of the force- or tech-caster, as explained in chapter 10.